Scallact/gimp-plugin-hexgrid/README.md

    stroke width, but the illusion is there at all scales and the edges must subtly become thicker near the node to appear correct to the eye.

+## Translations

+The plugin's dialog translations are enabled.
+Currently only english (by default) and french are available.
+If you want to contribute to translations in other languages, you're welcome to open a ticket, and attach the .po file if possible.